aligent/gadget-bigcommerce-typescript-template/README.md

-# Aligent Gadget BigCommerce App proof of concept
+# Aligent Gadget BigCommerce App Typescript Template

 This repository was developed to help determine best practices and configuration for building BigCommerce apps with the [Gadget](https://gadget.dev/) platform.